Short Camino Stories From Dario’s Camino Trips

 Oseira, 08.07.2017 – Via de la Plata

-In the port of Finisterre the fisherman approaches.
+In the port of Finisterre, the fisherman approaches.
 He smiles, he wants to talk.
-He shows his boat, speaks proud about his daughter, a law graduate with a master in progress.
+He shows his boat, and speaks proudly about his daughter, a law graduate with a master’s in progress.
 He is a fisherman, son of a fisherman and as the years weigh he has taken a boat a little smaller.
 His father taught him all he knows about the sea and fishing has.